keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus334.md

-**Reading Tips:** Read ahead.
+**Reading Tips**: Read ahead.
 Read carefully.
 You will get faster, but start slow and careful.
 Try to read *and understand* the book.
 What is the main thesis?
 Is it true?
 Take notes.
 Talk with each other before class.
 More are tips available online.

-**Quizzes:**Short reading quizzes assess that you read the day's text.
+**Quizzes**:Short reading quizzes assess that you read the day's text.
 These are easy points.
 Also, read to *understand*.
 Come to class with thoughts, questions.
 Ask yourself: What is the main point?
 What confused me?

 **Attendance**: We need you here!
 Attendance is mandatory.
 Roll will be taken each class by marking a 3x5 card.
 (Being repeatedly or egregiously late will count as an absence.)
 You may check your absences at any time by requesting to see your card.
 I recommend you aim for perfect attendance to maximize your learning.
 You are paying for this education including this class, so why wouldn’t you make the most of it?